 Another delusion has to do with treating anxiety.
 It's caused by the difficulty in treating anxiety in terms of recurrences and setbacks.
 Even the most effective treatment will occasionally have some setbacks and problems working.
 In addition, very few people actually choose effective treatments (most fall for marketing scams), and one of the symptoms of anxiety is a belief that you're stuck with it and that the anxiety is natural.

 All of those issues combine into this feeling as though your anxiety isn't treatable.
 It causes people to give up and ignore potential options, and in some cases it causes people to drop out of effective treatments early simply because of a setback.

 This is a delusion because numerous studies have shown that anxiety is one of the most treatable mental health conditions on the planet.
 There's no one size fits all approach, so it can take a long time to treat anxiety, but in almost every case it's possible to treat your anxious condition.

 Despite numerous studies essentially proving how treatable it is, many people find their anxiety convinces them that they can't get rid of it.
 This type of thinking is a delusion, because it goes in the face of evidence and people seem to hold onto this belief incredibly strongly.

 Avoiding Anxiety Delusions

-In rare ways the delusions can be a bit more complex.
-For example, anxiety may cause you to believe that your coworkers are trying to get you fired or that your son/daughter are doing something behind your back.
+In rare ways, the delusions can be a bit more complex.
+For example, anxiety may cause you to believe that your coworkers are trying to get you fired or that your son/daughter is doing something behind your back.
 They may not always be so "paranoia sounding" but no matter what, in nearly every case, there are some delusions that continue to feed into your anxiety.